 For example, each time we get a paycheck, we hop into YNAB and divvy up how we’re planning to spend that money.
 So we wouldn’t budget for all bills with the money, only those that are due before we get paid again.
 And rather than budgeting for our food spending for the entire month, we’re only budgeting for our food spending for the next two weeks.

 It’s definitely a hands-on approach to budgeting.
 But that’s how I prefer to do my budgeting!
 Prior to using YNAB, I was using a spreadsheet where I typed in every transaction manually, so this is still less work for me!

 You Need a Budget is a paid subscription, but they do offer a generous free trial.

-Mint is definitely one of the most, if not the most, well known-budgeting app out there.
-Mint is owned by Intuit, which is the same company that owns QuickBooks and TurboTax.
+Mint is definitely one of the most – if not the most – well-known budgeting apps out there.
+It’s is owned by Intuit, which is the same company that owns QuickBooks and TurboTax.

 Mint works by connecting to your bank and credit accounts, importing and categorizing transactions, and allowing you to set budgets for each spending category.

 The app is super easy to use.
 You can add your own categories, recategorize expenses, split expenses into multiple categories, and split ATM transactions into the cash purchases made later on.